cfunch29/RLabTodoList/README.md

 - If I had more time I would fix the bug that checks all newly created tasks and deletes them.
 I would also fix the bug that resets the list to include the newly added tasks.

 - For future versions, I would consider adding due dates and formatting if the tasks are past due.

+- I would also add more styling/CSS to make more visually appealing!!